mrducnguyen/grease-scripts/README.md

 ### How to use it
 1. Install [TamperMonkey](http://tampermonkey.net/), or [GreaseMonkey](http://www.greasespot.net/) (Firefox only) to your browser.
 Enable it
-2. Install the script here: <https://github.com/mrducnguyen/grease-scripts/raw/master/scripts/MelbourneMykiShopSmall/myki-shopsmall.user.js>
+2. Install the script here: <https://github.com/mrducnguyen/grease-scripts/raw/master/scripts/MelbourneMykiShopSmall/myki-shopsmall.user.js> (You might need to manually install it, check TamperMonkey or GreaseMonkey website for information)
 3. Go to https://maps.americanexpress.com/AUShopSmall and play a game of matching red dots and blue dots.
 4. If you find a match, check it out and put it in this wiki on OzBargain <https://www.ozbargain.com.au/wiki/amex_shop_small_guide?&#myki_top_up>